montimaj/az-hydro/azhydro/README.md

-federal-delivery offset to close the budget; the partition-side calibration (per-basin GW caps + dual-gate canal-infra gate + peak-year well-density lift + auto-detect phantom-icap gate + crop/urban edge halos) now folds the federal canal deliveries directly into Total_SW via the density-ratio split.
+federal-delivery offset to close the budget; the partition-side calibration (per-basin GW caps + dual-gate canal-infra gate + peak-year well-density lift + auto-detect phantom-icap gate + crop/urban edge dilations) now folds the federal canal deliveries directly into Total_SW via the density-ratio split.

 The USGS 2015 GW cross-check tells the same story from an